 You will want to plan out when you want to make bread.
 This is not a quick, whip it up an hour before dinner kind of bread… although if you need that, I got you covered in my quick one hour bread recipe.

-Next, do a “Stretch and fold”.
+Next, add in your salt and work the dough until it is combined.
+Let the dough rest 30-40 mins in a warm place and do a “Stretch and fold”.
 This is exactly what it sounds like.
-Wet your hands, and stretch the dough up out of the bowl and fold it back into a ball.
-It only takes about 30 seconds to do this and you should feel the dough get firmer. repeat in 15 mins.
-Now you can cover your bowl, place it in the fridge and go to bed!
+Wet your hands, stretch the dough up out of the bowl and fold it back into a ball.
+It only takes about 30 seconds to do this and you should feel the dough get firmer. repeat in 30 mins.
+You will want to do 3-6 stretches and folds.
+Cover your dough with plastic wrap and let it bulk ferment for 5-8 hours in a warm spot.

 The Next Morning

-Place your dough in a proofing basket (Or a bowl with some parchment paper and flour) cover with a shower cap and let it rest for 20 mins.
-Preheat your oven with your empty Dutch oven inside.
-While it is heating up.
-Take our your dough and rub the top with flour.
-Take a razor blade or sharp knife and score a 1″ inch deep slice across the length of the bread.
-Pop back in fridge for 10-20mins.
+Preheat your oven with your empty Dutch oven inside to 500 and let the dutch oven heat up for one hour.
+Take our your dough the last 5 mins it is preheating and rub the top with flour.
+Take a razor blade or sharp knife and score a deep slice across the length of the bread. and you can score fun patterns in it if you like.
 Place your dough on floured parchment and into your hot Dutch oven.
-Take a small amount of water (about 3 tbsp) and pour it between the paper and pot.
+Take a small amount of water (about 1/4 cup) and pour it between the paper and pot.
 Be careful not to get any on your bread.
 This will create steam in your pot and will help make a lovely crust!

-Place lid on your Dutch oven and back at 400 for 20 mins.
-Remove lid and continue baking for 40 mins.
+Place lid on your Dutch oven and back at 500 for 30 mins.
+Remove lid lower your heat to 450 for another 30 mins.
 Remove from oven and place on cooling rack.
 Do not cut until your loaf is completely cooled.

 Need a Dutch oven?
 Check out the one I use here